sjsu-library/unionist/_items/unionist--image-0342.md

 relatedText: unionist--text-0049
 relatedTextIssue: 1833-08-08 p03.35
 filename:
-caption: Indeed, the hanging of witches is a disgrace in Connecticut history, as is the criminalization of Black education in the case of the Canterbury Female Academy.
+caption: Indeed, the hanging of witches is a disgrace in New England history, as is the criminalization of Black education in the case of the Canterbury Female Academy.
 order: '753'
 layout: items_item